King Meets Senate's Permanent Office, Affirms Jordan Will Move Forward With Modernisation Despite Regional Challenges

 Addressing developments in the West Bank, the King stressed the need to end unilateral measures targeting Palestinians and Jerusalem.

-His Majesty also reaffirmed Jordan's support for Syria in building a free, independent, and fully sovereign state, noting that Jordan is discussing ways for cooperation in energy, water, trade, and security, with the new authority in Damascus.
+His Majesty also reaffirmed Jordan's support for Syria in building a free, independent, and fully sovereign state, noting that Jordan is discussing ways for cooperation in energy, water, trade, and security, with the new authority in Damascus, the statement said.

 For his part, Senate President Faisal Fayez expressed the Senate's keenness to communicate with all Jordanians on local affairs and developments in the region, stressing the need to protect Jordan and defend its interests.